-Tanja Rückert has been President of the Board of Management for Bosch Building Technologies since August 2018.
-Effective as of July 1, 2021, she will take over the role of Chief Digital Officer for the Bosch group.
+Tanja Rückert had been President of the Board of Management for Bosch Building Technologies since August 2018.
+Effective as of July 1, 2021, she has taken over the role of Chief Digital Officer for the Bosch group.
 In this interview, the former SAP top manager explains the significant opportunities that IoT offers, particularly in the area of security and building technology.

 Ms Rückert, have you made your life easier today with the help of digital features?

 I’d say our home is already pretty smart and networked, and we use some digital ‘helpers’ in our daily lives.
 It starts with controlling the lights or blinds and ends with energy management.
 We control some things via an app, a lot – like for instance light or music – is done via voice control.
 Particularly when one’s out of the house, the ability to control devices at home remotely using your smartphone or tablet is very practical, and energy saving of course.

 How does someone with a PhD in Chemistry become an expert in the software industry?